mr1337alien/wordpress/README.md

 ## Installation:

-- `install-enigma.ps1` herunterladen und ausführen
+- `install-enigma.ps1` download and execute (anywhere)
-- `setup-enigma.ps1` herunterladen und dort ausführen wo die Installation am ende liegen soll
+- `setup-enigma.ps1` download and execute (where installation should be)
-- `wordpress` Ordner sollte nun vorhanden sein, in das Verzeichnis wechseln
+- `wordpress` folder should now be present, change into this directory
-- `enigma.ps1` ausführen um .enc file zu generieren oder das Verhalten zu testen (Startet lokalen Server)
+- `enigma.ps1` execute (should be present in `wordpress` folder) and create customer license or test behaviour (starts local server on http://localhost:8889)

 ## Mandatory & Wellknown Files